LivePersonInc/developer-center/pages/documents/ConversationalAI/KnowledgeBase/knowledgeBases.md

 1. Create a new CSV file or Google sheet.
 2. Add the column headers listed below; use the order listed.
 3. Fill out the rows with your article data.
-It's recommended that you complete at least these columns: tags, title, summary, alternates, and detail.
+It's recommended that you complete at least these columns: tags, title, summary, detail, and alternates (if using Knowledge Base intents) or intentName (if using Domain intents).

 #### Column headers